bsao17/Python_Django_Project/README.md

 PHP is dead ..., or Not! :o

-but i think that is not a good idea to used PHP as the only and first backend language But as there are a lot, i prefer try Django at the moment, While learning php/mySQL !!!
+but i think that is not a good idea to used PHP as the only and first backend language But as there are a lot, i prefer try Django at the moment because i already use python for others, While learning php/mySQL !!!